jolegrand10/steg/ReadMe.md

 - `tksteg` has a Graphical User Interface based on TkInter.
 It is delivered in the form of executables targeted at different OS environments (Windows, Linux, Darwin).

-- `csteg` has a Command Language Interface.
-It is delivered in executables.
+- `csteg` has a Command Line Interface.
+It is delivered as executables.

 - `wsteg` is a web application, using `PyScript` as the script language embedded in a web page.